10 of the Best Mt Fuji Photo Spots near Kawaguchiko

 Lake Motosuko

-The other lakes in Fuji Five Lakes all have views of Mount Fuji, however, we headed to Lake Motosuko which is also known as the mirror lake due to its spectacular mirrored reflection of Mount Fuji on a calm day.
+The other lakes in Fuji Five Lakes all have views of Mount Fuji, however, we headed to Lake Motosuko, also known as the mirror lake due to its spectacular mirrored reflection of Mount Fuji on a calm day.

 We got lucky with the weather and took these incredible snaps at the location pinned below.
 This spot was definitely up there as one of our Mount Fuji best view points during our 3 days exploring Kawaguchiko.

-Tip: You will need a car to access this one, as it is an hour’s walk from the nearest bus stop.
+Tip: It’s best if you have a car to access this one, as it is an hour’s walk from the nearest bus stop.

 Enchanting view of Mt.
 Fuji from Fuji Five Lakes Area